theREALdebater/eclat/doc/pxcr/pxc.md

 ### Array {#arr}

-An _array literal_ is a sequence of expressions with a length prededing it .....
+An _array literal_ is a sequence of expressions with a length preceding it .....